charisseraso/MySQL_Data_Analysis/README.md

 ## Overview

-This project analyzes the Brazilian Olist e-commerce dataset from kaggle using **MySQL**.This project demonstrates how SQL can be used to transform raw e-commerce data into business-oriented insights.
+This project analyzes the Brazilian Olist e-commerce dataset from kaggle using **MySQL**.It demonstrates how SQL can be used to transform raw e-commerce data into an actionable insights.
-The analysis focuses on customer spending, revenue trends, product-category performance, product rankings, and customer segmentation.
+The analysis focuses on customer spending and segmentation, revenue trends, and product performance and rankings.

-The SQL analysis was performed in MySQL Workbench and uses joins, aggregations, Common Table Expressions (CTEs), window functions, `CASE WHEN`, date functions, and other SQL techniques to answer business-oriented questions.
+The SQL analysis was performed in MySQL Workbench and uses joins, aggregations, Common Table Expressions (CTEs), window functions, `CASE WHEN`, date functions, and other SQL techniques to answer business questions.

 ## Business Questions